Arrrsenn/problem-solving/README.md

-# Here I will collect solutions to problems from tests for an internship (or work)
+# Here I will collect my ways of solving task from tests for internship (or work)

 ## **Task 1: Ksyusha and paint letters**
 Ksyusha recently got a job at Tinkoff.
 As the first task, she was assigned to choose